-One of the O'Neill's oldest programs, the National Critics Institute is a two-week workshop, designed for arts writers and critics looking to strengthen their skills in an increasingly competitive and fast-paced industry.
+One of the O'Neill's oldest programs, the National Critics Institute is a two-week residential workshop and conference, designed for arts writers and critics looking to strengthen their skills in an increasingly competitive and fast-paced industry.
 The Institute convenes concurrently with the National Playwrights Conference and the National Music Theater Conference.

-Director Chris Jones leads America's leading boot camp for arts writers, offering fellows an intensive course of study for writers of all experience levels, especially for those in mid-career.
+Director Chris Jones, critic and columnist at the Chicago Tribune, leads America's leading boot camp for arts writers, offering fellows an intensive course of study for writers of all experience levels, especially for those in mid-career.
 However, each year a small number of young and aspiring critics join the group.

-Our program includes writing workshops in the crafts of reviewing theater, film, performance and food; workshops in storytelling and analysis; workshops in writing more exciting profiles in the field of arts and entertainment; insights into the critical process with a faculty composed of America's leading arts critics; explorations of the relationship of critics with social media; study of best practices when it comes blogging and other online sites; reviewing visits to other Connecticut theaters, and many opportunities to network with other critics and other creative professionals.
-We watch shows together, review restaurants together and explore the business of arts writing for all sides.
+Our program includes writing workshops in the crafts of reviewing theater, film, performance and food; workshops in storytelling and analysis; workshops in writing more exciting profiles in the field of arts and entertainment; insights into the critical process with a world-class faculty composed of America's leading arts critics; explorations of the relationship of critics with social media; study of best practices when it comes blogging and other online sites; off-site trips, and many opportunities to network with other critics and other creative professionals.
+We watch shows together, head to the Berkshires together, review restaurants together, and grow together.

 The workshop makes unique use of the creative professionals working in and around the O'Neill Center to help writers gain insights into the specialist areas of the arts, and to understand arts journalism from all sides.

-For further information and/or for advise about applying, contact Associate Director of the Institute Mark Charney at firstname.lastname@example.org, or the O'Neill Literary Office by phone at 860.443.5378 ext.227 & by email at email@example.com.
+For further information and/or for advice about applying, contact Associate Director of the Institute Mark Charney at firstname.lastname@example.org, or the O'Neill Literary Office by phone at 860.443.5378 ext.227 & by email at email@example.com.